Back

 Title: The patient and the young doctor

-In her lecture, Shirin focuses on the theme of vulnerability.
+In her lecture, Shirin focused on the theme of vulnerability.
 How vulnerable you are as a patient, as a young doctor and as a supervisor.
 As a human being.
 What does a (possible) mistake do to you as a human being, what feelings can this evoke and how can you deal with them.
-She also mentions the importance of learning to reflect in the training situation and as a supervisor to pay attention not only to the substantive aspect of the event, but also to the emotion of the doctor involved.
+She also mentioned the importance of learning to reflect in the training situation and as a supervisor to pay attention not only to the substantive aspect of the event, but also to the emotion of the doctor involved.
 This is also important to allow the role of the young doctor to be fulfilled as well as possible and thus to keep the relationship with the patient/close relatives as pure as possible.

 Film